-- (b) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (c) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following
+- (c) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and - iii) The weekend off being requested must be contiguous with (i.e. consecutive with) the employee's original vacation. - (d) Requests for vacation shall not be unreasonably withheld. - (e) Full-time and part-time employees will be allowed up to ten (10) single days or multiples thereof upon request.
+Vacation may be taken as earned in allotment of weeks (i.e. one week equals five (5) vacation days and at least two days off).

+Requests for single day vacation days will not be granted if such days interfere with the granting of vacation requests of one week or greater.

-- vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer. - (d) A week of vacation shall be defined as seven (7) consecutive calendar days which include five (5) vacation days and two (2) days off. - (e) Vacation may commence on any day of the week. - (f) Vacation may be taken at any time of the year. - (g) Each classification in the bargaining unit shall be replaced by the same classification for vacation periods provided they are available. - (h) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (i) Vacation quotas shall not be unduly restrictive and shall only include members of the bargaining unit. - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion. - (d) For clarity, full-time employees accrue vacation (in accordance with Article 13.01) in one year, and take said paid vacation in the next vacation year the Workplace Safety and Insurance Act.
-It is understood that payment of income protection is for the sole and only purpose of protecting employees against the loss of income during time of such illness.
-Seniority and service will accrue, and the Employer shall continue to pay its share of the premium for the benefit plans during the period of the income protection noted in this provision.
+- (f) Vacation quotas shall not be unduly restrictive. - 13.09 The vacation year for scheduling purpose shall be the period from the first payroll of January to the last payroll of December each year. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from a Fulltime employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover.
+Such request must be submitted no later than October 31 in each year.
+Further, such vacation time must be taken no later than March 31 of the next year.

+(c) During the first year of employment, a full time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.